devopsdojoconsortium/dojoconsortium.org/content/en/docs/delivery-system-improvement-journey.md

 ### Remediating Test Instability

-Unstable test results will create lack of trust in the test results and encourage bypassing test failure.
+Unstable test results will create a lack of trust in the test results and encourage bypassing test failure.
 To correct this:

 - Remove flaky tests from the pipeline to ensure that tests in the pipeline are trusted by the team